 A good use of SpreadsheetML's extension elements would be a spreadsheet application whose developers wished to add the ability for cells to be denoted as model inputs or outputs.
 Such an application could use these tags at runtime and, if users were to round trip the files in other applications, the markup would be preserved.

-The CT_Cell type in SpreadsheetML contains an exLst element, so this will be an acceptable extension point.
+The CT_Cell type in SpreadsheetML contains an extLst element, so this will be an acceptable extension point.
 It contains an unbounded collection of ext elements, and the developer may add an ext with the developer's extension's markup.
-The resulting sheetdata for a given spreadsheet might look something like the following:
+The resulting sheetData for a given spreadsheet might look something like the following:

 <sheetData> <row r="1" spans="1:1" x14ac:dyDescent="0.25">